 I currently serve as Director of the North West Consortium Doctoral Training Partnership, which manages AHRC doctoral funding and training across seven universities and HEIs across the region.

 I also chair the University's Research Group on University History, which promotes research in the history of universities.
-We held our inaugural symposium, The University reimagined: past and present, on September 16th, and have launched a blog promoting university history, www.universityhistories.com.
+We held our inaugural symposium, The University reimagined: past and present, in September 2015 and are planning our second for September 2017.
+We also have a blog promoting university history, www.universityhistories.com.

-I have held a number of research grants (AHRC, British Academy, Leverhulme) and visiting appointments, including a Visiting Fellowship at All Souls College, Oxford.
+I have held a number of research grants (AHRC, British Academy, Leverhulme) and visiting appointments, including a Visiting Fellowship at All Souls College, Oxford, which is highly to be recommended, especially for its afternoon tea.